FUSED-Wind/fusedwind/docs/installation.rst

     $ cd fusedwind
     $ plugin install

-To check if installation was successful try to import the module
+To check if the installation was successful try to import the module

 .. code-block:: bash